r-delprete/algorithms-and-data-structures/graphs/dfs-with-scc.md

 dfs_visit_2(node, t_graph, scc):                    // DFS visit function for the transposed graph
     node.color = gray                               // Mark the node as visited (gray) scc = scc ∪ node

+    time = time + 1
-    node.distance = time + 1                        // Set the discovery time of the node
+    node.distance = time                            // Set the discovery time of the node

     for t_adj_node in node.adj:                     // Iterate over the adjacent nodes in the transposed graph if t_adj_node.color == white:               // If the adjacent node is unvisited t_adj_node.predecessor = node           // Set the predecessor of the adjacent node to the current node dfs_visit_2(t_adj_node, t_graph, scc)   // Recursively call dfs_visit_2 on the adjacent node

-    node.f = time + 1                               // Set the finish time of the node
+    time = time + 1
-    node.color = black                              // Mark the node as fully processed (black)
+    node.f = time                                   // Set the finish time of the node node.color = black                              // Mark the node as fully processed (black)
 ```